bueinat/AdvancedProgrammingWebApp/README.md

 ### using tools such as postman for sending requeqst directly to the server
 The request is `detect` and has to be sent this way:
 - one query parameter `model_type` should be sent.
 It has to be either `regression` or `hybrid`, and no other model types would be accepted.
 Other query parameters will be ignored.
 - 2 csv files, one's field `learn_csv` and the other's `anomaly_csv`.
 There is no limit on the files' names, except it should end with `.csv`.
+The files should include *unique* columns names.
+Plus, the case where the files do not have the same columns had not been tested and may not work.

 Here is an example of request: **put image here**.